AbdelrahmanTarekMahmoud/Fan-Controller-/README.md

 #This project is based on the layered architecture
 ![layered](https://user-images.githubusercontent.com/85140058/155268143-26ef1334-e899-4c7a-a330-a293166443f0.png)

-#i used in this projects :
+# i used in this projects :
-#1-DRIVERS :-ADC
+# 1-DRIVERS :
+            -ADC
             -LCD
             -GPIO
             -DCMOTOR
             -LM_35_SENSOR
             -PWM_TIMER0
-#2-TOOLS   :-PROTUES
+# 2-TOOLS   :
+            -PROTUES
             -ECLIPSE